 1099, LLC, and "self-employed" wording

 Clarity helps background checks.
-“Independent contractor (1099)” or “Owner, [LLC name]” sets expectations.
-If you were paid under the table for odd jobs, that is not something to launder into corporate language— focus on legal, documentable work for resumes.
+"Independent contractor (1099)" or "Owner, [LLC name]" sets expectations.
+If you were paid under the table for odd jobs, that is not something to launder into corporate language—focus on legal, documentable work for resumes.

 Overlapping gigs and employment gaps